6,409 views

 HBS attracts students who view the prospect of getting cold-called in front of 89 other super-smart people as an exciting opportunity.
 The case study method can be an effective pedagogy for the right student.

-A lesser known perspective of HBS’s case study method is the skydeck tradition, which actually humanizes, celebrates and unifies the HBS student culture.
-Cold-calling anecdotes can turn into HBS student bonding during skydeck–a weekly tradition at HBS.
-On Fridays after the last case of the week, skydeck groups of HBS students traditionally gather at the front of class and present a multi-media spectacle (illustrated by powerpoint, youtube, live acting, etc) to blow off steam and recap anecdotes of section-mates, professors, other events at HBS.
+A lesser-known aspect of HBS’s case study method is the skydeck tradition, which humanizes, celebrates, and unifies HBS student culture.
+Cold-calling anecdotes can turn into HBS student bonding during skydeck—a weekly tradition at HBS.
+On Fridays after the last case of the week, skydeck groups of HBS students traditionally gather at the front of the class and present a multimedia spectacle (illustrated by PowerPoint, YouTube, live acting, etc.) to blow off steam and recap anecdotes from section mates, professors, and other events at HBS.

 The GSB Impact Fund is another example of Stanford’s innovative learning model.
-Designed to expose students to the process of “impact investing”, the fund is managed by students with oversight from faculty, and under the guidance of the Center for Social Innovation.
-Students gain hands-on experience applying classroom knowledge to real-world impact investing, a deeper understanding about issues in particular fields and preparation for their future career.
+Designed to expose students to the process of “impact investing”, the fund is managed by students with oversight from faculty and under the guidance of the Center for Social Innovation.
+Students gain hands-on experience applying classroom knowledge to real-world impact investing, a deeper understanding of issues in particular fields, and preparation for their future careers.

 HBS interview